 - 1/8 teaspoon crushed red pepper

 - Heat a large wok or skillet over high heat.
-Add 1 tablespoon oil and shrimp to pan; stir-fry about 4 minutes, or until golden brown.
+Add 1 tablespoon of oil to the pan and swirl to coat.
+Add the shrimp to the pan and cook about 4 minutes, stirring constantly, until the shrimp are light golden brown.
 Do not over cook.

-- Add the remaining 1 tablespoon oil to pan and stir-fry broccoli for 1 1/2 minutes.
-Stir in shrimp and onion mixture to pan.
-Pour in soy sauce, rice vinegar, honey, and red pepper flakes and bring to a boil.
-Cook just 1 minute or until broccoli is crisp-tender.
+- Next, add the shrimp and onion mixture back to the pan.
+Pour in the soy sauce, rice vinegar, honey, and red pepper flakes and bring to a boil.
+Cook another minute or until the broccoli is crisp-tender.